 3. Cold Start

 This means that the UPS can be started in an off position, or without power.

 Often, people are unsure of which power supply technology will work the best when it comes to dealing with load shedding.

 A UPS provides temporary power and surge protection.
 The software can shut down your PC safely for you so that you don’t end up with more issues when the power suddenly goes out.
 A UPS can provide power for longer if you are connected to an external battery.

 On the other hand, as noisy as they are, generators are best used for extending your power generation for up to several hours.
-Generators are best suited for situations during load shedding where you need to power an entire network of electrical devices for extended periods.
+Generators are best suited for situations during load shedding where you need to power an entire network of electrical devices for an extended period of time.

 Meanwhile, an inverter is made to convert power into compatible forms, but it doesn’t provide power.
 It converts DC electricity from off-grid sources, such as solar, into AC electricity that electronic devices use.

 Inverters are built into a UPS system and also come as stand-alone devices.
-You would use stand-alone inverters to convert currents from wind turbines or other off-the-grid power supplies.
-Inverters can’t act as replacement UPSs, as the transfer time of an inverter from the primary input to the battery is fairly slow and may cause some equipment to switch off when the inverter is switched on.
+You would use stand-alone inverters to convert currents from wind turbines and other off-the-grid power supplies.
+Inverters can’t act as replacement UPS’s, as the transfer time of an inverter from the primary input to the battery is fairly slow and may cause some equipment to switch off when it gets switched on.

 A UPS is an incredibly useful device, especially for those who mainly work on a computer, whether it be from home or the office.
-Protecting your computer should be a top priority, luckily a UPS can help shield your electronic equipment from the effects of load shedding and possible power surges.
-Although Eskom has caused a change in our lifestyles, one way or another, UPSs, generators and other alternative sources of power offer a temporary solution, so you still have some functionality during the dreaded load shedding.
+Protecting your computer should be a top priority, and luckily a UPS can help shield your electronic equipment from the effects of load shedding and possible power surges.
+Although Eskom has caused a change in our lifestyles, one way or another, UPS’s, generators and other alternative sources of power offer a temporary solution, so you still have some functionality during the dreaded power cuts.